-Analysis | Understanding the criminal allegation the Jan.
+Analysis | Understanding the criminal allegations the Jan.
 6 committee is constructing against Trump

 Let’s work backward.

 As the riot was underway at the Capitol, Trump made no effort to intervene for hours, despite the rioters obviously acting on his behalf.
-It’s not included in this week’s filing, but the committee has numerous messages sent to Trump’s team as the riot was going on that called for the president to intervene, understanding that people believing themselves to be effecting Trump’s will would likely be responsive if he asked them to stop.
+It’s not included in this week’s filing, but the committee has numerous messages sent to Trump’s team as the riot was going on that called for the president to intervene, understanding that people believing themselves to be effecting Trump’s will would probably be responsive if he asked them to stop.
 He didn’t.
 In fact, the filing claims, Trump was aware of the violence underway at the Capitol when he tweeted an excoriation of Pence, who was still in the building.

 Before the riot began, Trump had given a speech at the Ellipse in which he encouraged the thousands of people who he had asked to come to Washington to continue to fight.
 There had apparently been some debate about sending the Ellipse crowd to the Capitol, something for which the organizers had no permit.
 But Trump called for people to march to the Capitol anyway: “You have to show strength and you have to be strong,” he said.
 “We have come to demand that Congress do the right thing and only count the electors who have been lawfully slated.”
 This, of course, depends heavily on the idea that some electors weren’t legal, which was not the case.
 We’ll come back to this.